iagolemos1/thresholdmodeling/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>

 # Background
-I am a mechanical engineering student in the Federal University of Uberlândia and this package was made in the Acoustics and Vibration Laboratory, in the School of Mechanical Engineering.
+I am a mechanical engineering undergraduate student in the Federal University of Uberlândia and this package was made in the Acoustics and Vibration Laboratory, in the School of Mechanical Engineering.